cadonuno/veracode-credentials-generator/README.md

 ## Usage ##

- - Copy this script into your local (do not for as forking will make it public).
+ - Copy this script into your local (do not fork it or the repository will be public).
  - Replace all sections of code marked with 'REPLACE: '
  - Save it and forward it to your developers.
 They can call it with Python by using:
    >py generate-credentials.py